TomatenKuchenDEV/docs/docs/custom-bot/customizing.md

 :::

 For custom bots, you can freely change the following display settings of the bot:

 - Name
 - Avatar
 - About me

-You can make those changes either in the [Discord Developer Portal](https://discord.com/developers/applications) or in the [custom bot dashboard](https://tomatenkuchen.com/dashboard/custom).
+You can make these changes either in the [Discord Developer Portal](https://discord.com/developers/applications) or in the [custom bot dashboard](https://tomatenkuchen.com/dashboard/custom).

-The status can be changed with an [upgrade](./upgrades) - this way, you can set all kind of activities and an interval in which the status should get changed.
-If you don't have this upgrade, the status contains a TomatenKuchen advertisement.
+The status can be changed with an [upgrade](./upgrades).
+This allows you to set various activities and an interval in which the status should be changed.
+If you don't have this upgrade, the status will display a TomatenKuchen advertisement.